 Then, as in Study 1, participants estimated the proportion of the US population in 2018 that would be in support of the three issues.
 Afterwards, participants were given information about social consensus on both of these issues.
 To manipulate the perception of social consensus, participants were randomized into a ‘high social consensus’ or ‘low social consensus’ condition.
 In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for the three issues.
 Participants in the ‘high social consensus’ condition saw results that were 20% higher than the true base rate.
 Participants in our ‘low social consensus’ condition saw results that were 20% lower than the true base rate.
 For example, if 65% of Americans agreed that capital punishment is necessary in the US, the high social consensus condition would be told that 85% agree, and the low social consensus condition would be told that 45% agree.
 After the social consensus information, participants were asked to indicate their degree of surprise at the stated level of public support and then estimate levels of public levels support in 2024.
-After receiving both the moral conviction and social consensus manipulations, participants again completed items measuring their level of support as well as their level of moral conviction for all three issues.
+After receiving both the moral conviction and social consensus manipulations, participants again completed items measuring their level of support as well as their level of moral conviction for all three topics.
 Finally, participants completed several individual difference measures and provided demographic information.

 Measures